zackkitzmiller/negroni-gzip/README.md

 under Negroni.
 Support for setting the compression level has also been added and tests have been written.
 Test coverage is 100% according to `go cover`.

+## Zack's Fork

+This is a fork of the original package.
+This fork includes a faster implementation of gzip

 ## Usage

 ~~~ go